Over 25 years of experience in personal injury law

 Vince Bruner

-Vincent Bruner Jr.Vince worked as an intern at the State Attorneys office while attending Cumberland and worked full time as an assistant state attorney from 1984-1985.
-In 1986, he entered the private practice of law in Fort Walton Beach as an associate with the firm Smith, Grimsley, Remington & Kessler.
-In 1987, he was named city attorney for the City of Fort Walton Beach and in 1988, he was named city attorney in the City of Valparaiso.
-He served as city attorney for the City of Fort Walton Beach for approximately 2 years and in Valparaiso for 5 years.
+Vincent Bruner Jr.Vince worked as an intern at the State Attorney’s office while attending Cumberland and worked full-time as an assistant state attorney at the start of his career.
+He entered the private practice of law in Fort Walton Beach as an associate with Smith, Grimsley, Remington & Kessler.
+In 1987, he was named city attorney for the City of Fort Walton Beach, and in 1988, he was named city attorney in the City of Valparaiso.
+He served as city attorney for the City of Fort Walton Beach for approximately two years and in Valparaiso for five years.

-Vincent Bruner Jr.In 1988, he was elected to the Florida Senate, serving one 4 year term in Senate District 3.
-His 9 county Senate district was one of the largest geographical districts in Florida, including 9 counties, Bay, Okaloosa, Walton, Gulf, Washington, Calhoun, Franklin, Liberty and Walkulla counties.
-He was chairman of the Senate committee on Corrections and was voted by his peers as “Most Promising Freshman”.
-After just one term, he returned to the full time private practice of law.
+Vincent Bruner Jr.In 1988, he was elected to the Florida Senate, serving one four-year term in Senate District 3.
+His 9-county Senate district was one of the largest geographical districts in Florida, including nine counties: Bay, Okaloosa, Walton, Gulf, Washington, Calhoun, Franklin, Liberty, and Wakulla counties.
+He was chairman of the Senate Committee on Corrections and was voted by his peers as “Most Promising Freshman.”
+After just one term, he returned to full-time private law practice.

-Vincent Bruner Jr.As a member of the Joint Select Committee of Senate and House members which determined claims bills presented against the State of Florida or any of its political subdivisions, Vince developed a special interest in serious accidental injury cases.
-Since 1992 he has devoted his practice solely to work as a Plaintiff’s personal injury lawyer, dedicated to assisting people injured in accidents throughout the Florida panhandle.
-His education and experience in both law and government and his familiarity with the places and people in the Florida panhandle have assisted him in effectively representing people injured by the careless and negligent acts of others.
+Vincent Bruner Jr.As a member of the Joint Select Committee of Senate and House members, which determined claims bills presented against the State of Florida or any of its political subdivisions, Vince developed a special interest in serious accidental injury cases.
+Since 1984, he has devoted his practice solely to work as a Plaintiff’s personal injury lawyer, dedicated to assisting people injured in accidents throughout the Florida panhandle.
+His education and experience in law and government and his familiarity with the places and people in the Florida panhandle have assisted him in effectively representing people injured by the careless acts of others.

-He has maintained Personal injury attorney offices in both Fort Walton Beach and Panama City since 1988.
+He has maintained Personal injury attorney offices in Fort Walton Beach and Panama City since his Senate career.
 He remains dedicated to helping and assisting victims of accidental injuries and the neglect of others.

-Vince has 4 children, Drew, Vincent, Peggy and Jack.
+Vince has four children: Drew, Vincent, Peggy, and Jack.

 In The News